DimitrivC/Final_Project/DESIGN.md

   (10) Click a button with the text "Show shared charities."
 The user is shown a list of all other charities, along with the calculations, shared by other users. (the user can save and share one herself via Save_New_Charity).
 They are sorted as follows: if a user has selected charities already, these are on top.
 Otherwise they're ordered alphabetically.
     Required: method to get to Firebase @@@@@@@@@.
   (11) Click a button with the text "Calculate!" as soon as there are two charities.
 All probabilities have to be properly assigned, and all outcomes have to have numerical values attatched to them.
 If something isn't done, the user will be notified what specifically is wrong.
 If all is well, she will be directed to Calculate_Activity.
 But, first the expected utility of all charities will be calculated, and the conclusions are given to an intent to go to Calculate_Activity.
-    Required: method to check if there are two tables (see also method for creating tables, which also has to keep track of the number of tables) & to show button; method for button (or via the same method) with onClick to go to Calculate_Activity ; method to store all tables and content so that they can be retrieved if the user returns (see also (8) & (9))
+    Required: method to check if there are two or more tables (see also method for creating tables, which also has to keep track of the number of tables) & to show button if this is the case; method for button (or via the same method) with onClick to go to Calculate_Activity & to calculate for each table/charity the expected utility by using the assigned probabilities and numerical values & to put these conclusions in the intent for going to Calculate_Activity; method to store all tables and content so that they can be retrieved if the user returns (see also (8) & (9)).
 (iii) Also required:
   (a) Check to see if the user is logged in via Firebase as soon as the user reaches this Activity.
 If not, she will be redirected to Login_Activity.
 If she is, nothing happens (so she remains on this page).
-    Required: @@@@@@
+    Required: check auth state in onCreate; if statement in onStart to direct user to Login_Activity if not logged in.
   (b) Nice Background
   (c) Title of page
   (d) Save instance state